James Johnson (wrestler, born 1957): Greco-Roman and coaching career

-Johnson had remarkable post-collegiate success in Greco-Roman wrestling, winning numerous medals in international senior level competitions and a gold medal at the Pan American Championships in 1986.
+Johnson would go on to have post-collegiate success in Greco-Roman wrestling, winning numerous medals in international senior level competitions and a gold medal at the Pan American Championships in 1986.
 He would make three US Greco-Roman World Teams.

-Johnson placed fifth at the 1993 World Championships and was winner of USA Wrestling’s first Greco-Roman Wrestler of the Year award in 1993.
+Johnson placed fifth at the 1993 World Championships and was honored with USA Wrestling’s first Greco-Roman Wrestler of the Year award in 1993.
 He also competed at the 1989 World Championships and 1994 World Championships.

-After competing, Johnson coached at dozens of national and international events, including the 2012 Olympics for Team USA, and was on the training staff for the 2016 Olympics.
+After competing, Johnson coached at dozens of national and international events, including the 2012 Olympics for Team USA.
+He was also on the training staff for the 2016 Olympics.
 For more than 15 years, he had served as the Greco-Roman head coach for the Sunkist Kids Wrestling Club.

 In 2002, the James Johnson Award was founded and is presented annually to the top high school senior wrestler in Eastern North Carolina.

 In 2007, he was inducted into the North Carolina Chapter of the National Wrestling Hall of Fame.